abhiTronix/vidgear/docs/gears/writegear/compression/usage.md

 In Compression Mode, WriteGear also allows URL strings _(as output)_ for live streaming realtime frames with its [`output_filename`](../params/#output_filename) parameter.

 In this example, we will stream live camera frames directly to Twitch :fontawesome-brands-twitch::

+!!! tip "For streaming with traditional protocols such as :material-video-wireless: RTSP/RTP, Checkout this [WriteGear's Bonus Examples ➶](../../../../help/writegear_ex/#using-writegears-compression-mode-for-rstprtp-live-streaming)."

 !!! example ":fontawesome-brands-youtube: YouTube-Live Streaming example code also available in [WriteGear's Bonus Examples ➶](../../../../help/writegear_ex/#using-writegears-compression-mode-for-youtube-live-streaming)"